History of Central Asia: Since 1991

 From 1988 to 1992, a free press and multi-party system developed in the Central Asian republics as perestroika pressured the local Communist parties to open up.
-What Svat Soucek calls the "Central Asian Spring" was very short-lived, as soon after independence former Communist Party officials recast themselves as local strongmen.
+What Svat Soucek calls the "Central Asian Spring" was very short-lived as soon after independence, former Communist Party officials recast themselves as local strongmen.
 Political stability in the region has mostly been maintained, with the major exception of the Tajik Civil War that lasted from 1992 to 1997.
 2005 also saw the largely peaceful ousting of Kyrgyz president Askar Akayev in the Tulip Revolution and an outbreak of violence in Andijan, Uzbekistan.

 Much of the population of Soviet Central Asia was indifferent to the collapse of the Soviet Union, even the large Russian populations in Kazakhstan (roughly 40% of the total) and Tashkent, Uzbekistan.
 Aid from the Kremlin had also been central to the economies of Central Asia, each of the republics receiving massive transfers of funds from Moscow.

 Independence largely resulted from the efforts of the small groups of nationalistic, mostly local intellectuals, and from little interest in Moscow for retaining the expensive region.
 While never a part of the Soviet Union, Mongolia followed a somewhat similar path.
 Often acting as the unofficial sixteenth Soviet republic, it shed the communist system only in 1996, but quickly ran into economic problems.
-See: History of independent Mongolia.

 The economic performance of the region since independence has been mixed.
 It contains some of the largest reserves of natural resources in the world, but there are important difficulties in transporting them.
 Since it lies farther from the ocean than anywhere else in the world, and its southern borders lay closed for decades, the main trade routes and pipelines run through Russia.
 As a result, Russia still exerts more influence over the region than in any other former Soviet republics.
 Nevertheless, the rising energy importance of the Caspian Sea entails a great involvement in the region by the US.
-The former Soviet republics of the Caucasus now have their own US Special Envoy and inter-agency working groups.
+The former Soviet republics of the Caucasus now have their own US special envoy and inter-agency working groups.
 Former US Secretary of Energy Bill Richardson had claimed that "the Caspian region will hopefully save us [the US] from total dependence on Middle East oil".